 You should also keep an eye out for some tell-tale cognitive biases.
 Cognitive biases, or ‘unhelpful thinking styles’ as I like to call them, are ways our thoughts can become negatively biased.
 They happen automatically, often without our awareness, but can have a huge impact on how we feel.
 In turn, this can affect what we do, or what we don’t do.
 The most common ones I see in my perfectionist clients are ‘shoulds and musts’ and ‘black and white thinking’.
 Things like ‘I should always get 100%’, ‘I must never fail’ and ‘if it’s not perfect, then it’s rubbish.’

-I regularly share support, advice and ideas for recovering perfectionists on my Instagram page, the.perfectionism.therapist.
+I regularly share support, advice and ideas for recovering perfectionists on my Instagram page, the.perfectionism.therapist, and I also send out my fortnightly newsletter, Perfectly Imperfect.
 You can also listen to me talk about perfectionism on the Ask the Therapist podcast hosted by Sarah D Rees.